 As I said, this year we are particularly aware of the need for more women but there is an annual recruitment and a constant need for a range of strong applicants from all parts of the profession.
 You got as far as reading this, why not take it one step further and make contact to discuss the opportunities.
 Our regulatory and disciplinary committee vacancies page is a good place to start.

-By Sarah Nathan, Chair of the Regulatory and Conduct Appointment Committee (RACAC)
+By Sara Nathan OBE, Chair of the Regulatory and Conduct Appointment Committee (RACAC)